ebullient/campaign-notes/gm/prep/2021-05-07 session notes.md

-What does this really mean?
+## What does this Noble business really mean?

 Kyle Monsterdrinker would be the landed/titled noble (officially a Baron), claiming Tresendar Manor as his residence.
+Deed to manor.
+Already has papers

 Town is busy preparing for Highharvestide festival.
 You hear nothing but buzzing about it as you unwind in the town.